Heifer Director of Operations

 Heifer has worked in Nepal since 1957 and has had a permanent corporate office in the country for the past 25 years.
 Heifer’s economic growth work in Nepal has been funded by its own funding from private donations and work with all donors from USAID, European donors, multi-lateral banks, foundations, private sector partners and the Nepali national and local governments.
 Our technical assistance projects cover everything from small holder farmers, cooperatives, to women empowerment, local government development, environment, youth employment, entrepreneurship, SME development and value addition for livestock and agriculture products (everything from post- harvest handling, packaging to market linkages).

 In addition to our Nepal work, Heifer is currently implementing similar projects throughout 20 offices around world.
 Heifer International is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, gender, sexual orientation, age, status as a protected veteran, among other things, or status as a qualified individual with some form of disability.

-Director of Finance and Administration (DOFA) - Proposal
+Director of Operations - Proposal

 Roles and Responsibilities:

 The roles and responsibilities include, but are not limited to, the following:

 - Ensure the production of the financial reports and proper function of the project’s accounting system

 - Prepare accurate annual budgets for the project as per Heifer and donor timelines and budget categories

 - Ensure the accurate and timely submission of monthly/quarterly projection to Heifer headquarters as well as the timely submission of all financial reports and billings including the financial field report and accrual and tax reports to the donor as required contractually